Chartered Professional Accountants of Ontario

 Accountancy is a dynamic profession.
 Its education requirements are geared to meet the increasing demand for the many services that CPAs provide now and will be providing in the future.

-The CPA PREP is a series of 12 Modules covering the Entry Level knowledge, skills and competency proficiency level required to enroll in the CPA PEP.
+The CPA PREP consists of 12 Modules covering the Entry-Level knowledge, skills and competencies required for Entry to CPA PEP.
 An individual may earn Advanced Standing in any of the Modules by completing prescribed degree-credit courses in any recognized degree-granting institutions.
-Charts of courses eligible for Advanced Standing are available on CPA Ontario's website.
+Transitional Charts of courses eligible for Advanced Standing and lists of Minimum courses required for Entry to PEP are available online.

 Individuals who are currently enrolled in degree-credit programs leading to the 51-credit-hour requirement (bachelors, post-graduate degree-credit diplomas, or continuing education degree-credit courses) will be bridged into the new CPA Certification Program.